 While numbers vary depending on what source you look at, there are more than 200 temples in the province and around 80 within the city limits.
 Yet many tourists tend to just visit the same small collection of locations found in their guidebooks.

-When most visitors go to Doi Suthep to visit Wat Phra That Doi Suthep, they miss another unique temple that can be found part way up the mountain.
+When most visitors go to Doi Suthep to visit Wat Phra Thai Doi Suthep, they miss another unique temple that can be found part way up the mountain.

 Wat Palat, also sometimes spelled “Wat Palad”, “Wat Pha Lat”, or Wat Palaad”, is unlike any other temple you’ll see in Chiang Mai.
 While most temples feature an ornate main temple hall, known as a “viharn”, Wat Palat isn’t centered around one grand building.
 The grounds, not the temple buildings, are what will stick in your memory with meandering forest paths, various shrines and statues everywhere you look, and the fact that the complex is set right at the top of a waterfall spilling toward the city below.

 How to get there: When driving up Doi Suthep looking for the large shrine on your left with a giant white Buddha statue, then head down the driveway to the left of the shrine.
 (It’s nicest to get your own set of wheels when visiting Doi Suthep, but you can also hire a taxi or songthaew (red truck).
-You can also access the temple by a jungle path starting at the end of Suthep Road at the base of the mountain.
-Check out full directions here.)
+You can also access the temple by a jungle path starting at the end of Suthep Road at the base of the mountain.)

 Off of Wualai Road (the Saturday Walking Street) just outside the old walls on the south side of town, Wat Sri Suphan is home to a special ubosot (shrine) that’s covered by hammered silver designs made by local artisans.
 The neighborhood was traditionally a silver worker’s district and you can see the craftsmen still at work in the onsite studio (the shrine is still in progress).